Here are the answers to some of our most frequently asked questions!

 Why adopt a vegan lifestyle?

-I’ve personally being vegan for seven years!
+I’ve personally being vegan for ten years!
 And I am incredibly happy with the lifestyle I have chosen, the path it lead me (in the form of a business) and the life long friends I’ve made from a common goal and interest.

 Animals are beautiful, intelligent and sweet friends that feel a wide range of emotions, simply put, they deserve our respect.

-It took me a few months to commit to vegan because the thought was so daunting (changing the entire way I lived?
+It took me a few months to commit to veganism because the thought was so daunting (changing the entire way I lived?
 Could I do it?) but I had an overwhelming sense of guilt knowing what was right (based on my morals and ethics) and living a life that contradicted those.

 Befriending more and more vegans helped me realise it wasn’t hard or scary, but an important change in my life that would make me kinder, happier and healthier.
 With the encouragement, knowledge and wisdom of those around me I made the decision to change my lifestyle to a more compassionate one, and when I did it was easier than I thought.
 I’ve never looked back.